itfrombit/osx_handmade/README.md

 modifies or adds new assets.

-This repository works with Casey's source code from handmade_hero_154.

 EXTRA IMPORTANT: For better rendering performance, build the project in Release mode.
 The Debug mode version may drop audio frames.